Fatima367/Python_Assignments/00_assignments_class/08_assignment/snipit_app/README.md

    - The `get_user_notes()` method can filter notes based on type parameter
    - Same methods handle different types of notes (regular notes vs. cheat codes)

+## Benefits of OOP in This Project

+The Object-Oriented approach provides several advantages for this Notes App:

+1. **Modularity**: The application is divided into logical components (Notes, Login, UI rendering) that can be developed, tested, and maintained independently.

+2. **Reusability**: Common functionality like CRUD operations are implemented once in the Notes class and reused throughout the application.

+3. **Maintainability**: Changes to one part of the system (e.g., how notes are stored) can be made without affecting other parts (e.g., the UI).

+4. **Scalability**: New features can be added by extending existing classes or creating new ones without rewriting existing code.
+For example, adding new note types or categories.

+5. **Organization**: The code is well-structured and organized around real-world entities (notes, users), making it easier to understand and navigate.

+6. **Readability**: The code is more intuitive as it models real-world objects and their interactions.

+7. **Data Security**: Encapsulation helps protect data integrity by controlling how note data is accessed and modified.

 ## Code Structure

 The application follows a modular structure: